bolliy/ioBroker.sun2000/README.md

 -->

 ### **WORK IN PROGRESS**
-* writing Modbus registers with an unit ID 0 is not permitted
+* Battery control: After the second failed attempt, the control event is discarded
-* after the second write failed attempt, the control event is discarded
+* Battery control: Adjust the battery maxCharge and Discharge to the actual values

 ### 0.6.0 (2024-03-21)
 * realization the "battery charge control" #61